hectormgerardo/pytoe/README.md

 v3 connection work and game too.

 v4 noticed pytoe doesn't have a UI yet.

+v5 Removed some code, for testing purposes... connection failed a lot.